xpmatteo/tddforandroid/manuscript/010-unit-converter.md

 I>  2.
 Timebox: set yourself a time limit, for instance two hours.
 I>  3.
 Throw away: after you're done, you *throw away* the spike code.
 You may keep the spike around as a *junkyard* of bits to copy from; but you never turn the spike into your production project.
 Start production code with a fresh project.

-The goal of our spike is to understand how the Android API permit catching keypress events and how to position elements in a layout.

-We estimate that this can be accomplished by implementing just the "inches to cm" and the "unsupported units" scenarios,
+The goal of our spike is to understand how to receive text from the Android API and how to position form elements in a layout.
+Trying to implement just the "inches to cm" and the "unsupported units" scenarios should give us enough understanding.

 {width=60%}
 ![How the unit conversion spike looks like](images/spike-units-screenshot.png)